-Clinical and echocardiographic evaluations were performed at baseline, at the end of 1 month, and after 6 months of follow-up.
-All patients consisted of patients prescribed either empaglifozin or dapaglifozin.
-Patients were classified into two groups as those with CAD (history of previous percutaneous coronary intervention or coronary bypass operation, or those with 50% or more stenosis in at least one coronary artery on coronary angiography) and those without CAD as the control group.
-The same sonographers, blinded to clinical data, baseline echocardiographic data, and presence/absence of CAD, performed both echocardiographic studies.
+Clinical and echocardiographic evaluations were performed at baseline, at the end of month 1, and after 6 months of follow-up.
+All patients were on either empagliflozin or dapagliflozin.
+Patients were allocated into two groups: those with CAD (history of previous percutaneous coronary intervention or coronary bypass operation, or those with 50% or more stenosis in at least one coronary artery on coronary angiography) and those without CAD (the control group).
+The same sonographers, blinded to clinical data, baseline echocardiographic data, and the presence/absence of CAD, performed both echocardiographic studies.